What are the best studio monitors?

 For smaller rooms consider the A5X or A3X for a less powerful solution that won’t overwhelm the space.

-What studio monitors do pros use?
+What studio monitors do professionals use?

 Commonly you will find a pair of Adam Audio A7Xs as the main focus, a pair of Yamaha HS8s as an alternative reference, and perhaps something smaller that better matches home hi-fi and computer monitoring like the IK Multimedia iLoud speakers.